seanorourke7/taped/README.md

 - **Blog Posts**: Articles may be added by Admin with image and text fields within the Add/Edit post forms.
 - **Comments**: Comments may be added by registered users on blog posts.
 - **Product**: I used the Boutique Ado Product model as a template for the products and added the option for items to be on sale and for items to be customised.
+- **Profile**: I used the Boutique Ado Profile model as a template and added the option for email, Eircode, favourite skatepark and interests.

 <details open>
     <summary>Customised Product Model based on the boutique ado walkthrough - Allows for products to be marked as on-sale and/or customisable</summary>